jroth01/JobCoinMixer/README.md

 parentAddress - the address of the parent account

-withdrawalAddresses - an array of withdrawl addresses
+withdrawalAddresses - an array of withdrawal addresses

 Example JSON: